cropcrusaders/OpenWeedLocator-rust/README.md

 device for low-cost, simple and open-source site-specific weed control.
 Projects to date have seen OWL mounted on robots, vehicles and bicycles for spot spraying.
 For the latest ideas and news, check out the [Discussion](https://github.com/geezacoleman/OpenWeedLocator/discussions) tab.

 > **Note**: This fork integrates experimental Rust components for improved performance.
 It is under active development and APIs may change.
+See [docs/opencv_build.md](docs/opencv_build.md) for details on setting up the OpenCV dependencies required for building the Rust code.

 ### News
 **14-02-2025** - Complete OWL software installation guide now on YouTube